taylor-mb/dotfiles/README.md

-My dotfiles for Neovim, Tmux, and Alacritty (but mostly Neovim).
+Dotfiles for Neovim, Tmux, and Alacritty (but mostly Neovim).